mathemaudio/ocular/README.md

 ```

 You will see something like this:

 ![result](https://raw.githubusercontent.com/shalmu/ocular/master/example_result.png)
-As you can see, each unit shows the code itself, which can be very useful when you have many tests.
+Now each unit shows the code itself, which can be very useful when you have many tests.